cake-contrib/Cake.Recipe/docs/input/docs/usage/create-pre-release.md

 ---
 Order: 11
+Title: Creating a pre-release
-Title: How to create a pre release (unstable release)
+Description: How to create a pre release (unstable release) using Cake.Recipe
 ---

 This document describes the suggested steps to release a new pre-release version using the `Cake.Recipe` script.